 All employees are required to maintain the good reputation of the School when using Internet and email.
-Users must not use the email system in any way that is insulting or offensive.
+Users must not use the email system in any way that is unprofessional inappropriate or harmful.

 Use of email and the Internet which brings the School into disrepute may result in disciplinary action.